araigumaG/Lit/README.md

            --port=PORT_NUMBER          \
            --docroot=ROOT_DIRECTORY    #
 ```
 PHTTPd listens on the port number "PORT_NUMBER" you set.
-And the root directory of PHTTPd's can be set with the -d option or the --docroot option.
+And the root directory of PHTTPd's can be set with the
+-d option or the --docroot option.

-When URI matches your set REGEX, it will serve a directory or file matching the name of the request from DOC_ROOT_DIR.
+When URI matches your set REGEX, it will serve a directory or file matching
+the staring of the request from DOC_ROOT_DIR.

 ## Recommended Example:
 ```
 $ ./phttpd -r '/.*' -d /mnt/c/Users/username -p 8080
 ```
 In this case, phttpd listen on port 8080 and DOCROOT is "/mnt/c/Users/username".
 URI can match '/.*' BRE (Basic Regular Expression).

-In the above example, if the string requested by the user matches any character string including /, it will be served if there is a corresponding file or directory.
-The directory list is displayed with a relative path link by HTML, so the user can easily access the desired directory and file.
+In the above example, if the string requested by the user matches
+any character string including /, it will be served if there is a
+ corresponding file or directory.
+The directory list is displayed
+ with a relative path link by HTML, so the user can easily access
+ the desired directory and file.

 If you not set `-p` or `--port` option, phttpd wait on port `1234` by default.

-Without -d (or --docroot) option and -r (or --regex), PHTTPd's DOC_ROOT_DIR is ~ and REGEX is '/.*'.
+Without -d (or --docroot) option and -r (or --regex), PHTTPd's DOC_ROOT_DIR
+is ~ and REGEX is '/.*'.

 For your needs, set options you like.

 ## Mapping programing and at a glance

-Deciphering and expanding is easy, as this shell script is written to exactly match the procedure manual.
+Deciphering and expanding is easy, as this shell script is written to exactly
+match the procedure manual.
 This is the procedure manual itself.
-We are saying that this idea is mapping programming or at a glance.
+We are saying
+that this idea is mapping programming or at a glance.

 ## Requisites